 Barking, screaming, and clicking, however, show that the leopard gecko feels stressed or in danger.
 Once you hear these sorts of sounds, stop what you were doing and try to build up your gecko’s trust instead.
 Eventually, your leopard gecko will learn you are no threat.

-Featured Image Credit: BANK lloyd LIGHT, Shutterstock
+Featured Image Credit: Thichaa, Shutterstock